Earnest Partners LLC Buys 445,745 Shares of Catalent, Inc. (NYSE:CTLT)

 Insider Activity at Catalent

 In related news, SVP Mario Gargiulo sold 678 shares of the stock in a transaction on Monday, May 1st.
 The stock was sold at an average price of $49.86, for a total value of $33,805.08.
 Following the completion of the sale, the senior vice president now directly owns 5,676 shares of the company’s stock, valued at approximately $283,005.36.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-In other news, insider Manja Boerman sold 1,446 shares of the stock in a transaction on Monday, May 1st.
-The stock was sold at an average price of $49.86, for a total transaction of $72,097.56.
+In other Catalent news, insider Manja Boerman sold 1,446 shares of the company’s stock in a transaction on Monday, May 1st.
+The stock was sold at an average price of $49.86, for a total value of $72,097.56.
 Following the completion of the transaction, the insider now owns 14,414 shares in the company, valued at approximately $718,682.04.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, SVP Mario Gargiulo sold 678 shares of the stock in a transaction on Monday, May 1st.
-The stock was sold at an average price of $49.86, for a total value of $33,805.08.
-Following the transaction, the senior vice president now owns 5,676 shares of the company’s stock, valued at approximately $283,005.36.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, SVP Mario Gargiulo sold 678 shares of the company’s stock in a transaction on Monday, May 1st.
+The shares were sold at an average price of $49.86, for a total value of $33,805.08.
+Following the completion of the transaction, the senior vice president now owns 5,676 shares of the company’s stock, valued at approximately $283,005.36.
 The disclosure for this sale can be found here.
 0.58% of the stock is currently owned by insiders.

-A number of equities analysts have issued reports on the company.
-Deutsche Bank Aktiengesellschaft increased their price target on Catalent from $29.00 to $37.00 in a report on Monday, May 22nd.
-JPMorgan Chase & Co. cut Catalent from an “overweight” rating to a “neutral” rating and cut their price target for the stock from $90.00 to $45.00 in a report on Sunday, May 21st.
-UBS Group cut their price target on Catalent from $60.00 to $55.00 in a report on Tuesday.
-Morgan Stanley cut their price target on Catalent from $85.00 to $50.00 in a report on Monday, May 22nd.
-Finally, Royal Bank of Canada lowered their target price on Catalent from $58.00 to $41.00 in a research report on Monday, May 8th.
-Two research analysts have rated the stock with a sell rating, six have given a hold rating and four have given a buy rating to the company’s stock.
-According to MarketBeat, Catalent currently has a consensus rating of “Hold” and an average price target of $62.73.

 Catalent Profile